Thales Luna (earlier Safenet Luna) HSM

-This article covers the SafeNet Network HSM (formerly Luna SA) integration.
-For Thales nShield support, see here.
+This article covers the Thales Luna Network HSM (formerly SafeNet Luna Network HSM) integration.
+For more information, click here.

 This article describes how to configure Avi Vantage to use the key generation and encryption/decryption services provided by SafeNet Network HSM.
 This enables use of SafeNet Network HSM to store keys associated with SSL/TLS resources configured on a virtual service.